bhavyaramgiri/R/README.md

 # R-
 Data analysis in R

 energy census.rmd is the R notebook with R-codes focusing on data analysis.
 The source of the data can be found in https://www.kaggle.com/lislejoem/us_energy_census_gdp_10-14 .
-To view the plots please see PDF report.
+To view the plots please see Energy census PDF report.

 R code from scratch for logistic regression, kmeans clustering, liner regression with their pdfs for viewing the plots.